 The City of Ember Jeanne DuPrau

 Ember was built as a last refuge for humanity, but the lamps that light the city are starting to flicker.
-Young Doon and Lina are worried.
-They have just been assigned jobs – Lina as a messenger and Doon as a Pipeworker, fixing the plumbing in the tunnels under the city.
+Doon and Lina are worried.
 But when Lina finds mysterious "Instructions for Egress," they begin to work out the dangerous way to the city of light in Lina's dreams.

 The House of the Scorpion Nancy Farmer